jlmelville/drnb/README.md

 ### Using plotly

-For the plotly charts, install the `jupyterlab-plotly` extension, which also requires node to be installed:
+For the plotly charts, you may need to install the `jupyterlab-plotly` extension, which also requires node to be installed:

 ```bash
 jupyter labextension install jupyterlab-plotly